-Freed-Hardeman University will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his/her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33.
+Freed-Hardeman University will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his/her financial obligations to the institution due to the delayed disbursement of School Certifying Official (SCO) verified tuition funding from the VA.
+Other service member benefits such as military FTA, the Tennessee STRONG Act, etc. will be reimbursed to the student once those funds have been disbursed to the University.